MyPureCloud/genesys-cloud-webrtc-sdk/doc/headset.md

 ### Methods

 #### `updateAudioInputDevice()`
 Function that will update what the active mic is in the headset library.
-This passes the newly selected mic label into the headset library where it will check to see which (if any) of the currently supported implementations will be a best fit for the new device This function should be called any time a new audio device is selected.
+This passes the newly selected mic label into the headset library where it will check to see which (if any) of the currently supported implementations will be a best fit for the new device.
+This function should be called any time a new audio device is selected.

 This function is currently called from `client.ts` if a new audio device is selected through the function `sdk.updateDefaultDevices()`.